18F/handbook/pages/about-us/code-of-conduct.md

 ## Reporting violations

 GSA's [Policy Statement on Sexual and Non-Sexual Harrassment](https://www.gsa.gov/directives/files?file=2023-08%2FCC047930_%20directive_ADM%202325.8A%2C%20GSA%20Policy%20Statement%20on%20Harassment.pdf) and GSA's [Anti-Harrassment Procedures in the Workplace](https://www.gsa.gov/directives/files?file=2023-12%2FCC044442_Order_HRM%209700.6%20CHGE%202%20Anti-Harassment%20Procedures%20in%20the%20Workplace%20%284%29.pdf) describe processes for reporting violations.
-Depending on your complaint, you may have a 45-day window from the date of the incident to report it to the GSA.
+Depending on your complaint, you may have a 45-day window from the date of the incident to report it to GSA.
 Please read the documents carefully.

 The behaviors listed in this section undermine the culture of inclusion and respect that we are trying to build within TTS.
 We encourage you to report